-For more than a century, South Africa’s mining industry has been one of the main driving forces of its economy, which is generally considered to be Africa’s wealthiest economy.
-This state of affairs is attributable to a number of factors, including the extraordinary mineral wealth of South Africa, relatively good access to infrastructure, a well-developed financial sector, and relative political stability and predictability.
+For more than a century, South Africa's mining industry has been one of the main driving forces of its economy, which is generally considered to be the wealthiest in Africa.
+This state of affairs is attributable to a number of factors, including the country's extraordinary mineral wealth, relatively good access to infrastructure, a well-developed financial sector and relative political stability and predictability.

 In recent years, South Africa's mining industry has come under some pressure, as a result of creeping regulatory uncertainty (especially in relation to the manner in which existing laws are implemented and enforced), a shortage of electricity and reduced spending on infrastructure maintenance and development.

-The South African government’s formal position on mining and international investment is that South Africa is ‘open for business’ and that investment in the mining sector is to be welcomed.
-In practice, the situation is rather more complicated, as the promotion of investment in mining is often subordinate to South Africa’s domestic agendas of black economic empowerment, affirmative action, land restitution and redistribution, and decolonisation.
+The government's formal position on mining and international investment is that South Africa is 'open for business' and that investment in the mining sector is to be welcomed.
+In practice, the situation is rather more complicated, as the promotion of investment in mining is often subordinate to the domestic agendas of black economic empowerment, affirmative action, land restitution and redistribution, and decolonisation.

-One example of changing government policy (and legislation) on international investment is to be found in the promulgation (on 15 December 2015) of the Protection of Investment Act 2015.
-Despite its title, which suggests a positive impact on investment, the legislation has been criticised by investors, commentators and academics as reducing the level of protection afforded by South Africa to international investors, especially as the legislation is intended to replace South Africa’s bilateral investment treaties, which the government is allowing to lapse.
-This development should be seen against the backdrop of South Africa’s embarrassing involvement in the late 2000s in an international investment dispute brought in the International Centre for Settlement of Investment Disputes under South Africa’s bilateral investment treaties with Belgium and Luxemburg.2 The issue in question was the allegation that South Africa’s Mineral and Petroleum Resources Development Act 2002 (MPRDA) constituted an indirect expropriation of the mineral rights held by Finstone Sàrl and its subsidiaries prior to the commencement of the MPRDA on 1 May 2004.
+One example of changing government policy (and legislation) on international investment is to be found in the promulgation of the Protection of Investment Act 2015, which was put into force on 13 July 2018.
+Despite its title, which suggests a positive impact on investment, the legislation has been criticised by investors, commentators and academics as reducing the level of protection afforded to international investors, especially as the legislation is intended to replace South Africa's bilateral investment treaties, which the government is allowing to lapse.
+This development should be seen against the backdrop of South Africa's embarrassing involvement in the late 2000s in an international investment dispute brought in the International Centre for Settlement of Investment Disputes under South Africa's bilateral investment treaties with Belgium and Luxemburg.2 The issue in question was the allegation that South Africa's Mineral and Petroleum Resources Development Act 2002 (MPRDA) constituted an indirect expropriation of the mineral rights held by Finstone Sàrl and its subsidiaries prior to the commencement of the MPRDA on 1 May 2004.

 Nevertheless, foreign investors continue to hold the majority of mining interests in South Africa, including large mining projects owned by Anglo American, AngloGold Ashanti, BHP Billiton and the like.
 A number of smaller mining companies, especially Canadian and Australian, are also developing new projects in South Africa.